NBISweden/teaching_literature_club/docs/events/20250116/README.md

 > discuss the importance of finding small p-values with the small US dataset,
 > however a similar discussion is not included for the French dataset.

+## Notes from meeting

+- Maybe in natural subjects, the correlation is stronger.

 ## References

 - `[Boring & Ottoboni, 2016]`